Houston Dash wins NWSL Challenge Cup by defeating Chicago Red Stars, 2-0

 First to return and featured on major over-the-air TV, the NWSL stepped into a brighter spotlight after years of inconsistent availability.

-The June 27 opener between the North Carolina Courage and Portland Thorns drew 527,000 viewers on CBS, more than three times the ESPN audience for the playoff final last fall.
+The opener between the North Carolina Courage and Portland Thorns on June 27 drew 527,000 viewers on CBS, more than three times the ESPN audience for the playoff final last fall.
 The league and network were hoping for a similar number Sunday.

 All other matches appeared on CBS All Access, a pay streaming service.
 Per policy, a CBS spokeswoman said the network would not disclose subscription and viewer data for the tournament.

 Teams did not provide much scoring: 12 goals in the first three matches, then 15 in the last 13 group games.
 Three of the four quarterfinals went to a penalty-kick tiebreaker after a 0-0 draw.
-Six of 23 matches were scoreless and the overall scoring average was 1.6 per game.
+Six of 23 matches were scoreless, and the overall scoring average was 1.6 per game.

 After the first three matches of the tournament, only Houston’s 3-2 semifinal victory over Sky Blue FC featured three or more goals.